SAP-samples/teched2025-AD161/exercises/ex1/README.md

 # Exercise 1 - Build CAP app xflights

-In this exercise, we will create the xflights app from scratch.
-We will run the app locally and query its data via OData requests.
+In this exercise, you will create the xflights app from scratch.
+You will run the app locally and query its data via OData requests.

 All file or directory paths in this exercise are relative to the workspace folder _ws_